 Before we move on from that point, we need to keep in mind what we saw with the story of Micaiah a few days ago: God will not leave himself without a witness.
 If someone wants to hear the truth, the Lord won’t leave them in the dark.
-He didn’t have to send Isaiah at all.
+He was under no obligation to send Isaiah at all.
 But he did.

 But there’s more to this: a message for Isaiah as well.
 God was telling his prophet, right off the bat, that he (Isaiah) was going to be a failure, at least in some sense of the term.
 Getting the the nation at large to listen to him and repent?
 That wasn’t going to happen, for the most part.

 If you ever get serious about sharing the Good News about Jesus with those around you, you really need to develop a “thick skin.”
 You’re going to be rejected more often than accepted.
 It’s a tough lesson to learn, but it’s one we have to absorb.

 The good news (with small letters) is that God doesn’t count success with noses.
 He counts success by one standard: Obedience to what he says.
 If we do what he tell us to do, if we go where he tell us to go, if we say what he tell us to say, then we’re successful.
 Obedience doesn't lead to success.
 Obedience is success.

 Once again, I want to share one of my favorite sayings:

 It matters not if the world has heard,

 or approves or understands;